meglwhy/tp/docs/UserGuide.md

 ✅A: Em-Social is designed for individual use.
 For team settings, each social worker should use their own instance of the application.

 ❓**Q: What happens if I accidentally delete a household?**
 ✅A: Unfortunately, there's no built-in recovery for deleted households.
-This is why Em-Social asks for confirmation before deletion.
-Consider regular backups of your data file.
+This is why Em-Social always asks for confirmation before deletion.

 ❓**Q: Why am I unable to create multiple households with the same name?**
 ✅A: By preventing households with the same name or phone number from being saved, Em-Social ensures you save household details while **minimizing ambiguity**.

 ❓**Q: Why am I able to edit sessions to past dates?**
-✅A: We understand that there are times when sessions with the households may be rearranged and not recorded Em-Social provides this functionality to
+✅A: We understand that there are times when sessions with the households may be rearranged and not recorded.
+So, Em-Social provides this functionality to ensure that you can rearrange sessions at your own pace.

 ❓**Q: Why am I able to add sessions one minute apart?**
 ✅A: As social workers, your sessions could vary from quickly giving out hampers to a more extensive check-in session, so we leave the duration to you!